 You do not know how much 90 days can change your life.
 I promise that if you commit to it, it will be huge.

-So here we are on the part on my suggestions for you to quit games.
-I promise that quitting will be extremely hard and you will need some help, but most importantly, you should hold on to your willpower to not to try opening games for a while
+So here we are on the part of my suggestions for you to quit games.
+I promise that quitting will be extremely hard, and you will need some help, but most importantly, you should hold on to your willpower not to try opening games for a while

 1. Uninstall or Remove your Games